RhoSpatial/Cloudiness-of-Sahara-with-MODIS-and-VIIRS/README.md

 ![Low_pass cloudiness (AVG vs  2001) MODIS TERRA Sahara](https://github.com/user-attachments/assets/8fc33e6a-4fcd-493e-9b57-b25e90be5f70)

-In this work `cloud state`(C-flag) from `1000m state_1km` band was not used in analytics.
-Observations show that when cloudiness of study area is not high;then higher values of `cloud state` cloudiness compared to Low_pass cloudiness indicate high fogginess.
-So exporting analytics of this band will be included in further work with latest years added.
-MODIS is probably the most important instrument for earth observation, due to relatively high spatial resolution and legacy of years.
+In this work data only from `cloud state`(C-flag) from `1000m state_1km` band where not used in analytics; it was used as first rule of area restriction to retrive cloud area.
+Observations show that days with low cloudiness and and relative high area from `cloud state` are foggy .
+So fogginess can also be analysed.For me MODIS is the most important instrument for earth observation, due to daily almost global cover, relatively high spatial resolution and legacy of years.